alexminnaar/alexminnaar.github.io/_posts/2025-03-23-I-thought-I-needed-agentic.md

 ---

 In this blog post I'm going to talk about a time I really thought I needed to implement an _agentic_ solution to solve an LLM related problem but it turned out that I really didn't.
 Let me first describe the problem itself.
-I was building a web app where there was one feature where the user could generate a practice interview question for themselves based on a description they provide.
+I was building
+[HinterviewGPT](https://hinterviewgpt.com/) where there was one feature where the user could generate a practice interview question for themselves based on a description they provide.
 Specifically, there was a chat ui on the left half of the page where the user can chat with an LLM about the topics/industries etc. that they are interested in and once the LLM (GPT-4o in this case) has enough information it would generate a relevant interview question on the right side of the page.
 Initially the page looked something like